 All the scalable LU dense matrix factorization schemes frequently used today are written using algorithms that explicitly restrict the progress of tasks to ensure that there always is enough memory available to make forward progress.
-Some algorithms, such as the one used in the High Performance Linpack implementation use a fixed parameter that statically controls the lookahead depth, or number of algorithm stages that can be executed ahead of the oldest currently executing algorithm stage [2].
+Some algorithms, such as the one used in the High Performance Linpack implementation use a fixed parameter that statically controls the lookahead depth, or number of algorithm stages that can be executed ahead of the oldest currently executing algorithm stage [3].
 When the amount of lookahead permitted is small, the degree of concurrency is small and the required memory buffer overhead is small.
 Conversely, if the amount of lookahead permitted is high, the degree of concurrency is high but the required memory footprint becomes large.
-The expanded memory footprint stores more blocks of incoming data blocks sent to each processor before pairs of these blocks are consumed in a trailing update operations.
+The expanded memory footprint is caused when may incoming data blocks are buffered on each processor before pairs of these blocks can be consumed in each trailing update operation.

-Other LU implementations use dynamic lookahead so they can fully exploit as much concurrency as will fit in the available memory [6].
+Other LU implementations use dynamic lookahead so they can fully exploit as much concurrency as will fit in the available memory [8].
 Memory buffers are reserved for specific tasks in a certain order and sending and receiving processors coordinate the accesses to the reserved buffers to ensure that deadlock will not occur if memory is exhausted for some processor.
 Such implementations use an application specific scheduler with a user-level threading package to allow the program to proceed in a safe manner.

 One key goal that all implementations share is to achieve high performance.
 This can be achieved by performing computation aggressively along the critical path so that the parallel machine achieves high utilization.
-A message driven style of programming such as Charm++ [8] allows this pattern of computation to be expressed naturally.
+A message driven style of programming such as Charm++ [9] allows this pattern of computation to be expressed naturally.
 The case study presented in this paper, an LU implementation, was written in Charm++.